 The Extended Leg Board is designed to support an extended leg and is normally used in a wheelchair.
 The Board can be used for either the left or right leg.
-It is made out of plastic material to help Infection Control requirements.
+The Amputee and Child sizes work in the same way as the Standard size, but with a shorter board length, making it easier to turn though doorways and around corners.
+Made from a strong plastic that is easy to wipe clean to help Infection Control.
+This plastic is virtually maintenance free and will not splinter.
 The webbing straps can be removed for washing or replacing if necessary.

 To Fit to Wheelchair

 Place the Extended Leg Board on the Chair.
 Make sure the Extended Leg section will be on the left or right side as required.
 Then do up the red 25mm / 1″ straps at the rear chair frame, wrapping it around the frame, before doing up the buckle.
 There are another two slots at the front of the sitting section.
 These are only used if they are needed on a wheelchair when the rear straps do not keep the board in place.
 These may be needed to restrain the patient’s thighs.
 If they are needed, another set of red straps can be purchased by contacting Pelican.
 Once the patient is sitting down with their leg on the extended section, the Leg Strap can be done up to keep the leg in position.

 To Fit The Leg Cushion: Extend the circular elastic loops sewn to the underside of the Cushion and slide them both onto the Leg Board as far as the seat part of the Board.